 Staff should take extreme care to ensure that children and young people are not exposed, through any medium, to inappropriate or indecent images.
-The Headteacher, DSL and staff and volunteers working directly with pupils need to ensure that internet-enabled ICT equipment used by pupils has the appropriate filters and restrictions to minimise the likelihood of access to inappropriate material.
+The Trust and the School Standards Committee should ensure that the school has appropriate filtering and monitoring systems in place and regularly review their effectiveness.
+The DSL is responsible for ensuring that relevant staff and volunteers have an awareness and understanding of the provisions in place, manage them effectively and know how to escalate concerns when identified.
+Staff and volunteers working directly with pupils need to ensure that all internet-enabled ICT equipment used by pupils has appropriate filtering and monitoring restrictions to minimise the likelihood of access to inappropriate material.19

-Staff and volunteers should keep their passwords confidential, should educate pupil to do the same.
+Staff and volunteers should keep their passwords confidential, should educate pupils to do the same.
 Staff should not allow unauthorised access to equipment.